-In past decade, financial world evolved with the crypto currencies.
-Most of the countries accepted these currencies and some even allowed the training in these currencies.
+In the past decade, the financial world evolved with cryptocurrencies.
+Most of the countries accepted these currencies and some even allowed training in these currencies.

 Certification in Crypto Currency Laundering

 With crypto assets finding their way into the global financial system, there is an urgent need for the financial crime community to step up its game; firstly to understand emerging financial crime threats and secondly to apply a risk-based approach to effectively manage that risk.
 Certification in Digital Money Laundering meets these expectations.
 This course elaborates various aspects of Bitcoin transactions and financial crimes.
 Certification in Digital Money Laundering also discuss the risk assessment for the financial institutions.
 Further, the course elaborates about bitcoin mixing services and bitcoin privacy issues.
 Furthermore, how do money laundering and terrorist financing work ?
 What compliance methods can help organizations to protect themselves against the potential risks from engaging in blockchain technology and crypto exchanges.
 These exchanges convert the fiat currency to crypto currencies.
 Financial Institutions consider these transactions as high risk.

 Today virtual currency is a haven for money launderers, tax cheats and high-tech pickpockets.
 Financial Services companies need to be alert to combat the crypto currency financial crimes.
 They should conduct due diligence on customers.
 Moreover, financial services companies dealing in digital currencies need to report suspicious transactions to local regulators.

 Let us now understand how money laundering takes place using crypto currencies.
 There is a predicate crime in every money laundering operation.
 Money is generated from illicit activities.
 In digital currency laundering cyber crimes and hacking are important predicate offenses.